16 Life Skills Your Kids Will Need Before They Leave Home

 Understand and Practice Personal Hygiene

-It’s imperative kids understand how to take care of their body so they can stay healthy and appear (and smell!) presentable to others.
+It’s imperative kids understand how to take care of their bodies so they can stay healthy and appear (and smell!) presentable to others.

 As kids get older, and especially when they go through puberty, kids need to know how to shower independently, how to use deodorant, how to manage facial hair, and girls need to know how to manage their menstrual cycle.

 It’s important that parents establish from an early age that no personal hygiene topic is off bounds for conversation.
-The more kids are able to talk to parents about the issues and challenges they’re experiencing in their growing body, the better informed they’ll be in best practices of personal hygiene.
+The more kids can talk to parents about the issues and challenges they’re experiencing in their growing bodies, the better informed they’ll be about the best practices of personal hygiene.

 See related: